 React Native

 Connecting to Firebase through react-native can be done with the default Firebase javascript library, or through native modules.
-Libraries such as react-native-firebase that preserve Firebase's web library syntax while providing access to native modules can be used with react-redux-firebase
+Libraries such as react-native-firebase that preserve Firebase's web library syntax while providing access to native modules can be used with react-redux-firebase.

 Regardless of which path you want to take, initial setup is the same, so we will begin there.
 Below are separate sections for the two different setups (native or web).

-.
+NOTE: Make sure you include enableRedirectHandling: false when using react-native with v2.0.0.
 This is required to disable redirect handling (which uses http) since it is not supported in react-native.
 There has been discussion of a way to make this happen automatically, but for now it is required.

 JS/Web

-as normal (described in the use section of the README).
+Setup and use react-redux-firebase as normal (described in the use section of the README).
 Since Firebase is initialized outside of react-redux-firebase, the automatic handling of react-native done by Firebase works.

 react-native complete example app